tomxbarnesx/meme-generator-react/README.md

 # React Meme Generator

 Simple project experimenting with React forms, onChange and lifecycle methods and the ImgFlip API.
 Fully mobile responsive.
-Make your own on Github Pages here: https://tomxbarnesx.github.io/meme-generator-react/
+Try it out on Github Pages here: https://tomxbarnesx.github.io/meme-generator-react/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).